L to R: Kris Fadness, Tom McDonald, Wade Grinde, Neil Steffes, Jay Frydenlund

-The Minnesota Basketball Coaches Association has named six men who will be inducted into the MBCA Hall of Fame on October 28th.
+The Minnesota Basketball Coaches Association has named five men who will be inducted into the MBCA Hall of Fame on October 26th.
 The purpose of the MBCA Hall of Fame is to give special recognition to the people of Minnesota who have made significant contributions to promote high school basketball in the state via their achievements and service.

-The induction ceremonies will be held at the MBCA Hall of Fame Ceremony on Saturday, October 28, 2023, 2:00 p.m., at the Hyatt Regency Hotel in Minneapolis.
+The induction ceremonies will be held at the MBCA Hall of Fame Ceremony on Saturday, October 26, 2024, 2:00 p.m., at the Hyatt Regency Hotel in Minneapolis.
+Ticket information will be available on the MBCA website: http://www.mshsca.org/boysbasketball

 Year | Coach | School |